WORLD CLASS MANUFACTURING (WCM/TPM/ME/CI/Lean etc.)

 AUTOMATION AND ROBOTIZATION

-In present projects we suggest performing an assessment of what can be robotized at the moment, and what can be feasible in the foreseeable future.
+We suggest reviewing what tasks can be robotized at the moment and automating what tasks can be possible and feasible in foreseeable future.

 UNDERSTANDING SUSTAINABILITY AND ENVIRONMENT

 We strive to help clients understand the impact of what they do.
 To show iDo you understand the full impact of what you do on the environment?
 Probably not.
 Nobody fully does.
 Our civilization is only now beginning to understand the influence of our actions on the environment.
 We can help you see a bigger picture of the environmental aspects and furnish it with some rough numbers.
 It may turn out that your impact is low and that it can become your marketing leverage.
 Or you may be realizing the scale of the impact and so you can look for ways to lower it.